mywrites/mywrites.github.io/file_services.md

 File services allow the Systems Administration Group to manage the growth of data on servers and ensure the efficient use of space.
 File services must be in place to control and forecast growth, audit file storage, and ensure file storage compliance with company security requirements.

-The current and pre-designated default quota for space on each company user PC is 2GB, which is suitable for approximately 98% of the 7,500 users – as most users consume less than 1GB.
+The current and pre-designated default quota for space on each company user PC is 2GB, which is suitable for approximately 98% of the 7,500 users, as most users consume less than 1GB.
 The remaining 2% of the users (exceptions) have been allocated 5GB of file storage.
 With both restrictions (2GB and 5GB), the system automatically sends an email notification to users when they reach 90% of their space quota.
 At 100%, users may no longer write/save data.

 User files along with the associated server reside in a storage cluster.
 FSRM is a software solution that allows the Systems Administration Group (from the backend) to manage documents and files.
 With FSRM in place along with file storage restrictions, the Systems Administration Group can manage files to ensure that there is no space over-consumption.
 Equally as important, since the Systems Administration Group manages this data, the user files are more efficiently safeguarded.